inabower/residualSimpleFoam/README.md

 # residualSimpleFoam
-simpleFoam with output of residual fields
+simpleFoam with output of residual fields..
+Verified with OpenFOAM v1806.
 This is a solver copied from simpleFoam.

 #### residual fields
-residual_p : initial residual of pEqn
+- residual_p : initial residual of pEqn
-residual_U : initial residual of UEqn
+- residual_U : initial residual of UEqn

 They are outputs of fvMatrix::residual()